stx3plus1/strlx/README.md

 I may allow multiple from a config file soon, but then the point of strfetch will die, so maybe a bash rewrite with this?

+## Compile
+Compilation for OS X and Linux.

+Requires a C compiler and basic headers.

+`chmod +x build.command`

+`./build.command`

 ## Usage
 `strfetch "<string>"`